MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.19.24 (February 8, 2021)

 - Fix.
-Broken Agent transfers for destinations that are not Office 365 has now been fixed.
+Broken Agent transfers for destinations that aren't Office 365 has now been fixed.

 ## Backend v1.19.22 (December 16, 2020)

 - Fix.
-Users could not authorize new Box (Single User) connectors after Box restricted some features from Mover's client.
+Users couldn't authorize new Box (Single User) connectors after Box restricted some features from Mover's client.
 This issue is fixed.
 - Fix.
-Some users received the error "document library could not be found" when attempting transfers to certain SharePoint Online Document Libraries.
+Some users received the error "document library couldn't be found" when attempting transfers to certain SharePoint Online Document Libraries.
 This issue is fixed.
 - Fix.
 Transfers from or into OneDrive Consumer that were throttled had issues when retrying the affected operations.
 An authorization related error message would appear on the User Log for these transfers.
 Retries now have proper authorization in place.
 This issue is fixed.

 ## Backend v1.19.21.5 (December 10, 2020)